 JohnCalcott - Director of the Observatory, has an excellent knowledge of the planets, and celestial objects of interest in the sky above New Plymouth.

-Nick Gladstone- Current president and contact if you are planning to make a group booking. email@example.com or 021 751 524.
+Nick Gladstone- He's the contact if you are planning to make a group booking. email@example.com or 021 751 524.

 Danielle Billing - Secretary of the Society and the youngest member of the committee.